Thankful: God’s Extraordinary Blessings In An Ordinary Life…

 for the way a deep breath of air, thick with oxygen, warmly embraces your entire torso.

-for surviving the sometimes sophomoric and selfish decisions of my teenage years.
+for the LORD blessing me to survive the often sophomoric and selfish decisions of my teenage years (and of my adult years as well!).

 for memories, the gift of remembering…(wait—what else was I going to write here?)